 Indeed, being spontaneous can sometimes be beneficial.
 However, folk still anticipate a certain level of familiarity with your program for a few weeks to help them organize according to their schedule.

-This way, you are demonstrating to your spectators that you respect their time, and that’s something that will not go unnoticed viewer-vise for your next stream.
+This way, you are demonstrating to your spectators that you respect their time, and that’s something that will not go unnoticed viewer-wise for your next stream.

 You can also use this stream to give them a house tour and update them on what’s new with your personal life.
 Think carefully about this, and if you feel comfortable answering the kinds of questions viewers may ask you and are interested in getting to know you better.